mintlayer/mintlayer-core/wasm-wrappers/WASM-API.md

    instead of `encode_witness`).
    Note that in orders v0 FillOrder inputs can technically have a signature, it's just not checked.
    But in orders V1 we actually require that those inputs don't have signatures.
+   Also, in orders V1 the provided destination is always ignored.

 ### Function: `encode_input_for_freeze_order`